civican/legisinfo/42-1/bills/C-83/bill_text.md

     **Indigenous** has the same meaning as in Part I; (**autoch­tone**)

+### Section 32.1

+Paragraph 101(c) of the Act is replaced by the following:

+parole boards make the least restrictive determin­ations that are consistent with the protection of society;

 ### Section 33

 Paragraph 116(1)(b) of the English version of Act is replaced by the following:

-it is desirable for the offender to be absent from **the** penitentiary for medical, administrative, community service, family contact, including parental responsibilities, personal development for rehabilitative purposes or compassionate reasons;
+it is desirable for the offender to be absent from the penitentiary for medical, administrative, community service, family contact, including parental responsibilities, personal development for rehabilitative purposes or compassionate reasons;

-> **Explanatory Note**:
-> Relevant portion of subsection 116(1):
-> *Existing Text*:
-> > The Board may authorize the unescorted temporary absence of an offender referred to in paragraph 107(1)(e) where, in the opinion of the Board,
-> >
-> > it is desirable for the offender to be absent from penitentiary for medical, administrative, community service, family contact, personal development for rehabilitative purposes, or compassionate reasons, including parental responsibilities;

 ### Section 34